 So much so that when returning to the UK from a tour of Switzerland, all the band members, including Ralphs, thought that the band was finished.
 In desperate need of revitalization, David Bowie, a fan of Mott the Hoople, reached out and offered them the song “All the Young Dudes.”

 They were shocked to see Bowie offer them such gem of a song.
 But it was much needed and gave them the resurgence to carry on.
 Bowie became the producer and made the final arrangements, but it was Mick Ralphs and his Gibson Firebird that created the catchy intro we all remember.

-Not only a giant success, the song became the anthem of the glam rock movement.
+Not only a giant success, but the song also became the anthem of the glam rock movement.
 Suddenly, Mott the Hoople became an overnight sensation, transforming into a full-on glam rock band.

-Not all members were onboard with the transformation though, including Mick Ralphs, who thought the glitter and platform boots were a distraction from the music.
-Hunter on the other hand revelled in the glam, becoming the new visual image of the group.
+Not all members were on board with the transformation though, including Mick Ralphs, who thought the glitter and platform boots were a distraction from the music.
+Hunter, on the other hand, reveled in the glam, becoming the new visual image of the group.